EnterpriseDB/repmgr/README.md

 which enables any valid `rsync` options to be passed to that command, e.g.:

     rsync_options='--exclude=postgresql.local.conf'

+### Controlling `primary_conninfo` in `recovery.conf`

+`repmgr` will create the `primary_conninfo` setting in `recovery.conf` based on the connection parameters provided to `repmgr standby clone` and PostgreSQL's standard connection defaults, including any environment variables set on the local node.

+To include specific connection parameters other than the standard host, port, username and database values (e.g. `sslmode`), include these in a `conninfo`-style tring passed to `repmgr` with `-d/--dbname` (see above for details), and/or set appropriate environment variables.

+Note that PostgreSQL will always set explicit defaults for `sslmode` and `sslcompression`.

 Setting up cascading replication with repmgr